-Essential functions represent the essential non-academic requirements of the program that a student must be able to master and be capable of performing, to become employable in that particular career field.
+Essential functions represent the essential non-academic requirements of the program that a student must be able to master and are capable of performing, to become employable in that particular career field.

-In compliance with the National Accrediting Agency for Clinical Laboratory Science, the Americans with

-Disabilities Act of 1990 and the Rehabilitation Act of 1973, program essential functions are defined and published in the following list.
-If you are not sure that you will be able to meet these essential functions, please consult with the MLT program director for further information and to discuss your individual situation.
+In compliance with the National Accrediting Agency for Clinical Laboratory Science, the Americans with Disabilities Act of 1990 and the Rehabilitation Act of 1973, program essential functions are defined and published in the following list.
+If you are not sure that you will be able to meet these essential functions, please consult with the Program Director for further information and to discuss your individual situation.

-If restrictions are necessary due to a disability, reasonable accommodations will be made by the student first contacting Educational Support Services.
-It is the responsibility of the student to self-identify with the campus Educational Support Services office.
-Only those students with appropriate documentation will receive a letter of accommodation from the Educational Support Services office.
+If restrictions are necessary due to a disability, reasonable accommodations will be made by the student first contacting Disability Services.
+It is the responsibility of the student to self-identify with the campus Disability Services office.
+Only those students with appropriate documentation will receive a letter of accommodation from the Disability Services office.

 Instructors are required to follow only those accommodation and/or services outlined in the letter of accommodation.
-For further information, please contact the Educational Support Services office located in the Sutton Learning Center, Rm.
-103.
+For further information, please contact the Disability Services office located in the Sutton Learning Center (SLC), Room 102.